Mahmoud-Elbattah/ICHIWorkshop2024/README.md

-Workshop on Human-Centred XAI: Enhancing AI Acceptability for Healthcare
+<b>Workshop on Human-Centred XAI: Enhancing AI Acceptability for Healthcare</b>

 In Conjunction with IEEE International Conference of Healthcare Informatics (ICHI) 2024